 Smoking is one of the worst habits for a person’s health.
 According to the American Cancer Society, 34.1 million Americans still smoke cigarettes, and tobacco use remains the single largest preventable cause of disease and premature death in the world.
 More than 16 million currently live with a smoking-related disease.

 Each year, the 3rd Thursday in November is set aside as the “Great America Smoke-out” in an attempt to encourage people to quit.
-Here are 6 helpful tips from the American Dental Association to make quitting easier.
+Here are some helpful tips to make quitting easier.
 Anyone who smokes and has tried to quit, or known someone who has, knows how difficult it can be.
 This is a very serious undertaking, and you want to set yourself up for success, so:

 Step 1: Have a Plan